 68. Capture feedback from Realtors after all showings.

-69. Place Voicepad sign in your yard so that buyers can call for property information.
-When they place this call I am sent a text message with the prospects phone number.
+69. Place a Voicepad sign in your yard so that buyers can call for property information.
+When they place this call I am sent a text message with the prospects' phone number.
 I will promptly follow up on all these calls and see if I can get the buyer into your home.

 70. Place regular weekly update calls and emails to you to discuss all showings, marketing, and pricing.

 71. Research weekly current laws, interest rates, and insurance conditions as it relates to the housing industry, and specifically how it impacts the sale of your property.
 Notify you of any conditions.